 Please seek immediate medical attention if any of these side effects occur.

 You should know the risk women and high blood pressure face.
 Increased blood pressure puts pressure on your blood vessels with the risk of developing cardiovascular disease, and also stroke.

-Ones you have control of your high blood pressure and progesterone levels, you are on your way to living a healthy lifestyle.
+So monitor your blood pressure often and stay within the normal range of 120/80 levels.
+Once you have control of your high blood pressure and progesterone levels, you are on your way to living a healthy lifestyle.

 What natural remedy are you using to help control your high blood pressure?
 How much is your blood pressure lowered?